 Our risk management policies direct that we hedge substantially all of our forecasted load, which is typically hedged to long-term normal weather patterns.
-During the three months ended March 31, 2018, the New England, Mid-Atlantic and Midwest regions experienced extreme unpredicted weather patterns, resulting in excessive customer usage which negatively impacted our results of operations.
-During this period, the markets we served experienced much higher than normal demand for electricity and natural gas, as well as prolonged periods of wellabove normal prices for commodities in the day-ahead and real-time markets.
+During the first quarter of 2018, the New England, Mid-Atlantic and Midwest regions experienced extreme unpredicted weather patterns, resulting in excessive customer usage which negatively impacted our results of operations.
+During this period, the markets we served experienced much higher than normal demand for electricity and natural gas, as well as prolonged periods of well-above normal prices for commodities in the day-ahead and real-time markets.
 This negatively impacted the gross margin for the additional commodity that we supplied to our customers above the normal-weather load we had hedged.
+In addition, the longer term hedges we used to mitigate the effects of this weather event and provide additional insurance against future extreme weather events are negatively impacting our commodity costs for the entire year.